The Return to Practice Programme: Portfolio route

 The Portfolio route is designed for:

-- doctors who have previously worked independently and unsupervised as a general practitioner in the UK and have had a break of up to ten years from NHS general practice, while working as a general practitioner overseas, and now want to return
+- doctors who have previously worked independently and unsupervised as a general practitioner in the UK.
+Or have had a break of up to ten years from NHS general practice, while working as a general practitioner overseas, and now want to return

-- doctors who moved overseas to work as a general practitioner soon after gaining their CCT or CEGPR in the UK and have had a break of up to ten years from NHS general practice, while working as a general practitioner overseas, and now want to return
+- doctors who moved overseas to work as a general practitioner soon after gaining their CCT or CEGPR in the UK.
+Or have had a break of up to ten years from NHS general practice, while working as a general practitioner overseas, and now want to return.

 The Portfolio route was first introduced in England.
 However, with the consent of the relevant home nation Return to Practice Programme, it may also be applied in Wales and Northern Ireland.